cvidalch1/challenge-devops/README.md

 ```

 2. Deploy Pipelines
-Firts you need create a service connection between docker and aks for deployment.
-(Note: If you don't have parallelism it's posible install a self-hosted agend on-premise)
+First you need to create a service connection to docker and aks for the deployment.
+(Note: if you don't have parallelism, it is possible to install a self-hosted agent on-premises)

 After that you can run the Pipelines

 3. Publish API in API Management
-Using "challenge.openapi.yaml" you can import.
-To connect http URL ingress
-Use the next command to get IP loadbalancer internal.
+Using "challenge.openapi.yaml" you can import it.
+To use the ingress as a backend use the following command to get the internal IP load balancer:

 ```
 # kubectl get svc -n ingress-controller | grep LoadBalancer | awk '{print $4}'
 ```
-The output show IP private and put in API Management.
+The output shows the private IP and is placed in API Management.

 4. Test connection
 Using postman or curl you can test.
 Example: